-The Chrome and Recycling Club held an Earth Day Open House and Car Wash event this past Saturday.
+The Chrome and Recycling Club held an Earth Day Open House and Car Wash event.
 Students and families got to enjoy learning and discovering new things while getting clean cars!

 JYMS has gone “Green for the Greater Good”.
 Recently, students and staff were invited to decorate their classroom doors to show their support for our school’s recycling initiative.
 We had a contest for the best looking door.
 While all the doors looked amazing, our winning door belonged to…